Self-reporting (for students attending, in-person, a high school in Ontario, only)

 • Grades will be reported as a completed course grade, an interim grade, or as ’grade not available’ (applicable for the 1stself-reporting period only).

-Important: When entering grades during the first reporting period, be sure to enter all courses, including second term/semester courses for which you do not yet have a grade.
+Important: When entering grades during the first reporting period, enter all the courses courses you will be completing for the year, including all upcoming courses for which you do not yet have a grade.

 During the first self-reporting period, this includes Grade 12 courses for which you might not have a grade.

-• Use the most recent (from at least December/January) grade reports – transcript, report card or Ontario Credit Counselling Summary.
+• Use the most recent grade report (transcript, report card or Ontario Credit Counselling Summary).

 • At least four of the six required Grade 12 courses, as well as all prerequisite courses, must be taken at the 4U or DU level.
 Only two courses at the 4M level are permitted.